UCLA Summer Session A

 Program Structure and Coursework Requirements

-During the 10-day Intensive, which will take place between the UCLA campus and at Mark Twain Middle School, students will participate all day (approximately 8 am – 5 pm) in an integrated model delivered through a combination of lecture and classroom observations and a teaching practicum.
+During the 10-day Intensive, which will take place between the UCLA campus and a school site in Lawndale, California, students will participate all day (approximately 8 am – 5 pm) in an integrated model delivered through a combination of lecture and classroom observations and a teaching practicum.

 Following the 10-day Intensive, students will independently complete and submit to the instructor final course assignments including development of an integrated bilingual unit of instruction, lesson plan portfolio, instructional materials resource binder, cultural mapping project, course readings, reflections and a final project.
 All assignments and evaluation of teaching practicum during the 10-day intensive will comprise the final grade.

 Demonstrating Language Proficiency and Preliminary Registration

 The California CTC requires candidates for the Mandarin authorization to prove language proficiency by passing the Subtest III of the CSET Mandarin examination.
 CSET dates, fees and sample tests can be found on the website.
 We recommend that SIBT participants take the Mandarin CSET before starting the program.
 To begin registration for the Mandarin Bilingual Authorization, please complete the Preliminary Registration Form.
-Once completed, an online interview will scheduled.
+Once completed, an online interview will be scheduled.

 According to the California CTC, candidates seeking the Spanish Bilingual Authorization must demonstrate a range of language competence equivalent to passing the CSET.
-While passage of the CSET Spanish is not required for the UCLA SIBT program, candidates must provide evidence of advanced language proficiency.
-To begin registration for the Spanish Bilingual Authorization, please complete the Preliminary Registration Form.
-Once completed, an online interview will scheduled.
+While passage of the CSET Spanish is not required for the UCLA SIBT program, candidates must pass a language assessment as evidence of advanced language proficiency prior to enrolling in coursework.
+To begin registration and to initiate the language assessment process for the Spanish Bilingual Authorization, please complete the Preliminary Registration Form.
+Once completed, an online language assessment will be scheduled.
+Language assessments may begin in February 2019 and must be completed by June 30, 2019.

 Registration Fee: $350